DILECTO MEO

 Dilecto Meo

-3-minute video documentation of a performative action
+3-minute video documentation of performance with silk shawl

 Dilecto Meo